The Reality Of Jewelry Appraisals For Insurance

-Many of our customers have jewelry appraisals for insurance reasons for their diamonds or jewelry that they are looking to sell.
-While these are useful when it comes to insuring your items, they are not as useful when it comes to establishing their second-hand value.
+Many of our customers have an insurance appraisal for their diamond, watch or jewelry that they are looking to sell.
+While these are useful when it comes to insuring your items, they are not as useful when it comes to establishing their second hand value.
 Unfortunately, the price stated on these can be misleading and create false expectations.

 Jewelry appraisals for insurance purposes are just that.
 It covers the cost of replacement in the event that something should happen to your item.
 But it’s important to bear in mind that these are inflated values that do not reflect resale value of your goods for the following reasons: